fuzzmz/fuzzmz.github.com/2012_11_20-tfa-google-auth.md

 Bonus points
 ------------

-One advantage to this is the fact that even if you log in using a certificate (which bypases the two-factor authentication) you are still asked for a verification code when trying to elevate to root via sudo for example.
+One advantage to this is the fact that even if you log in using a certificate (which bypasses the two-factor authentication) you are still asked for a verification code when trying to elevate to root via sudo for example.